nihemelandu/omnichannel-retail-network-optimization/README.md

 ---

 ## Disclaimer
-This project uses synthetic and anonymized data for educational and portfolio purposes and does not represent any specific retailer’s proprietary network.
+This project uses synthetic and anonymized data for proof of concept purposes and does not represent any specific retailer’s proprietary network.